PeterWangIntel/crosswalk-website/Crosswalk-and-downstream-Chromium.md

 We should minimize this kind of change.
 Crosswalk should aim to be compilable and “runnable” (even with fewer features) with unmodified Chromium/Blink repositories.

 It might be the case that certain changes are unavoidable.
-Owner of our chromium branches will give early attention to these changes and will chase after the authors to get these changes rebased in a timely manner during the first days of the merge window.
+The release team will give early attention to these changes and will chase after the authors to get these changes rebased in a timely manner during the first days of the merge window.
 If they fail to answer and the changes to make it work are not trivial, the chromium branches update may be discarded for this given version of Crosswalk (and it’s a big failure).

 **Do the branches need to be re-reviewed?**

-The original authors and the owner of the chromium branches should be enough to validate a change -- if further review is necessary they can make this call.
+The original authors and the release team should be enough to validate a change -- if further review is necessary they can make this call.
 Note that we’re talking about rebased changes, not the original PR adding a new patch, this one should follow the usual review process.

 **In case of changes that can’t be upstreamed, the developers have to deal with them in every update.
 Isn’t it too much work?**

-Yes, but this is already true today, so the amount of work will not change, only the person responsible to do it -- which now will be the original developers / maintainers of the feature.
+Yes, only the person responsible to do it -- which now will be the original developers / maintainers of the feature.
 The best practice here will be to make sure that change is done in a way that’s not very disruptive to the Chromium codebase.
 Sometimes for achieving the same functionality in two ways, one that need constant change in every Chromium update, and other that requires less changing.

 Should features that come from our Chromium branches be marked as “experimental” / “tech preview”?
 Not necessarily, it’s a case by case basis, if we feel confident that our implementation is good, stable then it should be considered as stable and we should commit to maintain it for our users.